MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 ```
 >

-We want the button to be visible when the bunny dies, let's look at how we implement our game over scenario.
+You want the button to be visible when the bunny dies, let's look at how we implement our game over scenario.
-Before you implement this, it would be useful to know the current state of the game.
-State management is a great way to do this
+It would be really useful to know the current state of the game.
+Has the game started, is the player dead e.t.c ?

+#Game State

-, just look at the `MSButtonNode` code above.
-We use a `state` to know if the button if `Active,Hidden or Selected`, we could of course add even more states.
+State management is a great way to do this, just look intp the `MSButtonNode` code above.
+A `state` property is used to track if the button is `Active,Hidden or Selected`.

-For the *GameScene* it would be great to know if the game is `Active or GameOver`, when the `GameOver` state applies we want to:
+For the *GameScene* class it would be great to know if the game state is either `Active` or `GameOver`.

+When this `GameOver` state applies you want to:

 - Kill the bunny
 - Stop the world scrolling
 - Show the restart button
-- Ignore scene touches
+- Ignore any touch other than the button

+An *Enumeration* is a great way to setup a custom state type.

 > [action]
-> Add the following `enum` to the top of *GameScene.swift*:
+> Add the following `Enumeration` to the top of *GameScene.swift*:
 >
 ```
 enum GameSceneState {
-    case GameSceneStateActive, GameSceneStateGameOver
+    case Active, GameOver
 }
 ```
 >
 > To track the state you need to add a `gameState` property to the *GameScene* class.
-We will set the default to `Active`
+> Set the default to `Active`
 >
 ```
 /* Game management */
-var gameState: GameSceneState = .GameSceneStateActive
+var gameState: GameSceneState = .Active
 ```
 >

 #Bunny death

-Great we now have some basic game management in place, time to kill the bunny!
+Great you now have some rudimentary game management in place, time to kill the bunny!

 > [action]
 > Replace the `didBeginContact(...)` method as shown: